Print Friendly

 Educational Leave

 Application for Educational Leave is made to the school districts.
-The deadline for applications to be received for leave in the 2024-25 school year is January 12, 2024 for the NLESD and the CSFP.
+The deadline for applications to be received for leave in the 2024-25 school year is January 12, 2024 for NLSchools and the CSFP.
 Applications are available in mid-late October.
 Check the main page of the NLTA website to obtain an application.

 Once all applications are received they are ranked according to the district’s priority.
 The district forwards all the leave requests, along with its priorities to the Provincial Selection Committee consisting of representatives from the Department of Education, NLTA and the School Boards Association.
 The selection committee meets in late February or early March to make selection for leaves occurring during the following school year.